TuragaLab/DECODE/docs/source/tutorial.rst

 Fit
 ===

-Please refer to the :ref:`First Time using DECODE instructions. <First time>`
+Please refer to the Fit notebook which is described above in :ref:`First Time using DECODE instructions. <First time>`

 .. _Visualization: